Jejunoileal Atresia:

 Classification

-Jejunoileal atresia – This involves an obstruction of the middle region (jejunum) or lower region (ileum) of the small intestine.
-The part of the intestine that is blocked off expands, which lessens its ability to absorb nutrients and pushl its contents through the digestive tract.
+Jejunoileal atresia is a condition characterized by an obstruction in the middle region (jejunum) or lower region (ileum) of the small intestine.
+The affected part of the intestine undergoes expansion, diminishing its capacity to absorb nutrients and propel its contents through the digestive tract.
 There are four subtypes of jejunoileal atresia:

-- Intestinal Atresia type II – The dilated section of intestine forms a blind end.
-It is connected to a smaller segment of the intestine by scar tissue.
+- Intestinal Atresia Type II: Features a dilated section of the intestine forming a blind end, connected to a smaller segment by scar tissue.
 The intestine develops to a normal length.

-- Intestinal Atresia type III – Two blind ends of intestine are separated by a flaw in the intestinal blood supply.
-This significantly reduces the length of the intestine, which may result in long-term nutritional deficiencies or short gut syndrome.
+- Intestinal Atresia Type III: Two blind ends of the intestine are separated by a flaw in the intestinal blood supply, significantly reducing its length.
+This may lead to long-term nutritional deficiencies or short gut syndrome.

-- Intestinal Atresia type IV – Multiple sections of the intestine are blocked.
-This may result in a very short length of useful intestine.
+- Intestinal Atresia Type IV: Involves multiple blocked sections of the intestine, resulting in a very short length of functional intestine.

-Infants with any of the four types of jejunoileal atresia usually vomit green bile within a day of their birth.
-However, those with obstructions farther down in the intestine may not vomit until two to three days later.
-A baby with jejunoileal atresia may develop a swollen belly, and not have a bowel movement during the first day of life the way most babies do.
+Infants with any of these subtypes typically exhibit green bile vomiting within a day of birth.
+However, those with obstructions farther down the intestine may not experience vomiting until two to three days later.
+Additionally, a baby with jejunoileal atresia may present with a swollen belly and may not have a bowel movement during the first day of life, unlike most infants.

 Diagnosis

-Due to the high percentage of infants born with intestinal atresia who also have associated, life-threatening abnormalities,echocardiography and other imaging studies of the cardiac and renal regions may also be performed after the infant is stabilized.
+In cases of intestinal atresia with associated life-threatening abnormalities, echocardiography and additional imaging studies of the cardiac and renal regions may also be conducted post-stabilization of the infant.

 Treatment

-With jejunoileal atresia, the type of surgery depends on the type of atresia, the amount of intestine present and the degree of intestinal dilation.
-The most common operation involves removal of the blind intestinal segments, and the remaining ends are closed with sutures.
-Similarly, a narrowed (stenosed) segment of the intestine can be removed and the bowel sutured together, thus establishing intestinal continuity.
+Jejunoileal atresia surgery is tailored to the specific type of atresia, the extent of the intestinal involvement, and the degree of dilation.
+The most common procedure involves excising the non-functional intestinal segments, and the remaining ends are closed using sutures.
+In cases of a narrowed (stenosed) intestinal segment, surgical intervention may entail its removal, followed by suturing the bowel to restore intestinal continuity.

-- An incision is made into the bowel wall at the level of the web, the web removed and the bowel wall sutured (jejunoplasty)
+- An incision is made in the bowel wall at the web level, the web is removed, and the bowel wall is sutured (jejunoplasty).

-- Alternately the abnormal bowel is resected (removed) and the cut ends of the bowel anastomosed (sewn together)
+- Alternatively, the abnormal bowel may be resected, and the cut ends are anastomosed (sewn together).

 Outcomes

-Babies with atresia are managed with a nasogastric tube that is left in place until their bowel function returns.
-This may vary from a few days to several weeks.
-During the period of bowel inactivity, nutrition is provided intravenously.
-Once the intestinal function is normalized, nutrition is provided orally or through a feeding tube.
+Infants diagnosed with intestinal atresia undergo management using a nasogastric tube, which remains in place until their bowel function returns, a process that can span from a few days to several weeks.
+During the period of bowel inactivity, nutrition is administered intravenously.
+Once normal intestinal function is restored, nutrition is transitioned to oral intake or delivered through a feeding tube.

 References